 In every subject, at planned points each year, all students complete Quality Marked Assessments.
 These QMAs are marked in detail and students are awarded marks for these pieces of work.
 QMA marks are tracked over time to monitor progress towards student targets.

 In Year 7 and Year 8, core subjects complete six assessments per year; the number in other subjects depends on the amount of curriculum time.
+All assessments are QMAs

 QMAs are the main pieces of work that a teacher will “mark” for your child.
 The QMA programme is a school-wide assessment programme and, where a subject completes six QMAs per year, this equates to a minimum of one piece of quality marked work per half term.
 At times, some subjects and some teachers may plan to complete additional work beyond this that will be marked.
 Often this work will be completed and marked, in preparation for the next round of school QMA assessments.